Great Britain in the Seven Years' War: End of the Prussian Alliance

 Bute began to champion the idea that Britain should disentangle itself from the German war, and suggested to Frederick the Great that he might make peace with Austria by giving them back Silesia.
 Frederick rejected the proposal, although Prussian fortunes were at a low ebb by 1761 following defeats on several fronts.
 Debates began in London about cancelling all British subsidies to Frederick entirely.
 By early 1762—despite the success of Brunswick's army in Western Europe—Russian troops were poised to capture Berlin and a partition of Prussia was actively planned.
 Frederick was spared by the sudden death of Empress Elizabeth of Russia, who was succeeded by the pro-Prussian Peter III.
 He was an ardent admirer of Frederick and immediately switched Russia from an enemy of Prussia to an ally—withdrawing the threat from Berlin and sending his troops against the Austrians.
 This dramatically shifted the balance of power in Europe—suddenly handing Frederick the initiative.
 He recaptured southern Silesia and forced Austria to the negotiating table.

 War with Spain (1762)

 Through careful diplomacy and the influence of a pro-British Spanish prime minister Ricardo Wall, Spain had remained neutral through most of the war.
 However, with the accession of Charles III to the throne, Spanish foreign policy began to change.
 Charles was alarmed by the British conquest of the French Empire in North America, and feared his own empire would be Pitt's next target.
 He concluded the Bourbon Family Compact with France, offering them practical support.

-With evidence of growing Franco-Spanish co-operation, Pitt suggested it was only a matter of time before Spain entered the war.
+With evidence of growing Franco-Spanish cooperation, Pitt suggested it was only a matter of time before Spain entered the war.
 The prospect of war with Spain shattered the cabinet unity which had existed up to that point.
 Pitt strongly advocated a pre-emptive strike which would allow them to capture the annual plate fleet, denying Spain of its vital resources of wealth which were shipped in.
 The rest of the cabinet refused, and Pitt resigned.
 In spite of this war with Spain swiftly became unavoidable, and on 4 January 1762 Britain duly declared war on Spain.
 Almost immediately, British ships under Admiral Charles Saunders moved to blockade Cádiz, the main port for silver from New Spain.